Non-commutative geometry and thermodynamics of the Schwarzschild-AdS black hole: AdS--Schwarzschild black hole in NC spacetime

-Figure~\ref{fig:M_rh} illustrates the behavior of the noncommutative AdS black hole mass as a function of the horizon radius, according to Eq.~\eqref{eq9}.
-We observe the presence of a lower bound $M_{0} = \frac{\Theta}{4}$, occurring at $r_{0} = \frac{\Theta}{2}$.
-This minimum mass increases with $\Theta$, indicating that noncommutative geometry introduces a new minimal mass that prevents the black hole mass from vanishing at the origin.
-Hence, as $r_{h} \to 0$, the mass approaches a finite nonzero value $M \to M_{0}$, in contrast to the commutative Schwarzschild case where $M \to 0$, and to the noncommutative Schwarzschild case, where it diverges~\cite{12}.
-This nonvanishing minimal mass provides insight into the possible final stage of black hole evaporation.
+Figure~\ref{fig:M_rh} illustrates the behavior of the NC AdS black hole mass as a function of the horizon radius, according to Eq.~\eqref{eq17}.
+We observe the presence of a lower bound $M_{0}=\frac{\overline{\Theta}}{2}$, occurring at $\hat{r}_{h}=\frac{\overline{\Theta}}{2}$.
+Since $\overline{\Theta}$ is of the order of the Planck scale, this minimum mass is of the order of the Planck mass.
+It is clear that, in the NC framework, there is a minimum mass required to create a black hole.
+This supports the existence of a black hole remnant after Hawking evaporation due to noncommutativity effects, in agreement with previous results reported in Refs.~\cite{Alavi:2009tn, Wang:2024jlj}.